Audio plugins on Linux

 -ffast-mathdoes to your FP code.

-I then asked some helpful members of the Linux audio community to run this test program on their computers.
+This program was run on several different platforms.
 The results are shown below.
 Numbers are the approximate factors by which the denormal test is slower than the normal test.

 |CPU||GCC||No flags||fast-math||SSE||SSE DAZ||SSE FTZ||SSE fast-math||SSE DAZ fast-math||SSE FTZ fast-math|